 - Your personal situation.

-- The type of loan you apply for.
+- The type of cash loan you apply for.

 Before applying for payday loans for bankrupts

 Applying for loans for bankrupts is not like applying for a standard cash advance.
 As a result, there are extra things to take into account before you apply.

 - Bankruptcy affects both your income and assets.
 Therefore, your ability to afford repayments may change.